Wisconsin State Law Library

 Jury Instruction

-§ 940.225(2)(i) Second degree sexual assault: sexual contact or intercourse by a probation, parole, or extended supervision agent
+§ 940.225(2)(i) Second degree sexual assault: sexual contact by a probation, parole, or extended supervision agent

 Summary

-To be guilty of this offense, the prosecution must prove that the defendant, who is a probation, parole, or extended supervision agent, had sexual contact or sexual intercourse with an individual under their supervision or influence.
+To be guilty of this offense, the prosecution must prove that the defendant, who is a probation, parole, or extended supervision agent, had sexual contact with an individual under their supervision or influence.

 Elements of the Offense